- Confidential

 There will always be disputes between families but choosing mediation is a better solution for dispute resolution – avoid court contact us today!

-Many parents want to spend this special day with their child, but it can be difficult to decide on how to split the day or who will have the child on their actual birthday.
-In some cases, the court may specify that the child spends half the day with one parent and half with the other.
+Many parents want to spend these special occasions with their children, but it can be challenging to come to an agreement on the specifics.
+In some cases, the court may specify alternate Christmas arrangements, where the child spends one year with one parent and the next year with the other parent.

 To what end does a Mediation Information and Assessment Meeting (MIAM) serve?